astashov/crossdart/README.md

 ## Setting up the Crossdart Chrome extension:

-After installing Crossdart Chrome extension, you'll see a little "XD" icon in Chrome's URL bar on Github pages.
+After installing [Crossdart Chrome Extension](https://chrome.google.com/webstore/detail/crossdart-chrome-extensio/jmdjoliiaibifkklhipgmnciiealomhd), you'll see a little "XD" icon in Chrome's URL bar on Github pages.
 If you click to it, you'll see a little popup, where you can turn Crossdart on for the current project, and also specify the URL where it should get the metadata files from.
 You only should provide a base for this URL, the extension will later append git sha and 'crossdart.json' to it.
 I.e. if you specify URL in this field like: